Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 The project maintains high code quality standards with:

-- **📝 Consistent Logging**: All log messages use emojis and proper punctuation
+- **📝 Consistent Logging**: All log messages use emojis and proper punctuation.
-- **🎯 DRY Principle**: No code duplication, centralized validation and utilities
+- **🎯 DRY Principle**: No code duplication, centralized validation and utilities.
-- **🔧 Clean Architecture**: Modular services with clear separation of concerns
+- **🔧 Clean Architecture**: Modular services with clear separation of concerns.
-- **📚 Comprehensive Documentation**: Up-to-date guides and examples
+- **📚 Comprehensive Documentation**: Up-to-date guides and examples.
-- **⚡ Performance**: Optimized for speed and memory efficiency
+- **⚡ Performance**: Optimized for speed and memory efficiency.
-- **🛡️ Security**: Secure credential storage and input validation
+- **🛡️ Security**: Secure credential storage and input validation.

 ## 🏗️ Service architecture